-You could do all of your billing and insurance-related tasks on your own.
-That means having time to put toward the process each week at least.
-This is the least expensive option, but it takes knowledge and a big time investment.
+Firstly, you could opt to handle all of your billing and insurance-related tasks on your own.
+That means making time to spend on the process each week, if not each day.
+This is the least expensive option, but it takes knowledge and a big-time investment.

-You could also hire someone and pay him or her to do the work for you.
-That requires a bit more time spent managing others and providing oversight.
-This tends to be more expensive because you’ll need to operate as an employer and pay benefits, taxes, and a salary.
+Alternatively, you could decide to hire someone and pay them to do the work for you.
+If your practice is on the larger side, you may need to hire more than one person and create an entire billing department.
+This requires a bit more time spent managing others and providing oversight and tends to be more expensive because you’ll need to operate as an employer and pay benefits, taxes, and salaries.

 The third option is to outsource.
-That means you’ll pay for the services that a third party completes for you.
-Missing Piece works closely with you to help you get the types of services you need.
+What is medical billing outsourcing?
+It means you’ll pay for the services that a third party completes for you, customized to suit your requirements.
+If you choose Missing Piece as your third party, our team works closely with you to help ensure you get the types of services you need at a price you can afford.

 What to Expect From the Process